- Vera-to-OpenMC: VERA input deck converter and OpenMC core builder (Python 3.5)

 - pwr: Toolkit to simplify modeling PWRs in OpenMC (Python 3.5)

 - OpenMC: Open source Monte Carlo particle transport code (Fortran/Python)

 My name is Travis Labossiere-Hickman.
-I am a second-year graduate student at the Massachusetts Institute of Technology.
-I study Nuclear Science & Engineering, specializing in the area of nuclear reactor physics.
+I am a third-year graduate student at the Massachusetts Institute of Technology, co-president of the MIT American Nuclear Society student section, and PWR neutronics intern at Framatome, Inc. I study Nuclear Science & Engineering, specializing in the area of nuclear reactor physics.
 I earned my undergraduate degree in nuclear engineering at the University of Tennessee, Knoxville.

-These days, I work in the Computational Reactor Physics Group (CRPG) under Dr. Benoit Forget and Dr. Kord Smith.
+At MIT, I work in the Computational Reactor Physics Group (CRPG) under Dr. Benoit Forget and Dr. Kord Smith.
 My goal is to contribute to the development of open-source neutronics codes to be used to conduct high-fidelity modeling and simulation of nuclear reactors.
 My master's project concerns multigroup cross section generation for transient simulations of TREAT (the Transient Reactor Test Facility).
-My past work has mainly been on Vera-to-OpenMC, an automated converter of CASL VERA benchmark cases using the Python API of OpenMC.
+One of my past projects was Vera-to-OpenMC, an automated converter of CASL VERA benchmark cases using the Python API of OpenMC.

 In my spare time, I enjoy reading a good book, playing Civilization, studying foreign languages, traveling abroad, and teaching people about the fascinating field of nuclear energy.

 “Nuclear power is the only long-term, cost-effective, safe, and sustainable solution to the world's growing energy needs.”

 View my employment history or contact me about a job offer.